mtthwprctr/jekyll-now/about.md

 permalink: /about/
 ---

-PhD student at Imperial College London.
+PhD student in the Experimental Solid State (EXSS) Group at [Imperial College London](https://www.imperial.ac.uk/).

 Working on topological phases in electromagnetic and elastic metamaterials.